mithun789/MacS-kde-arch-Linux/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by macOS Sonoma
-- Built for the KDE Plasma community
-- Thanks to all contributors and testers

 ## Support

 If you encounter any issues or have questions, please: